Ordovices

 Attested: Tacitus Ordovicas, Ordovices; Ptolemy Ορδουικες

-Where: People in northern Wales, with two πολεις at
+Where: People in mid Wales, with two πολεις at Μεδιολανιον (Whitchurch) and Βραννογενιον (Caersws).

-Name origin: In Roman law, Latin ordo meant ‘governing council’, of a town or people, while vicus meant a small, Romanised, self-governing area (Tarpin, 2002).
+Name origin: In Roman law, Latin ordo meant ‘governing council’, of a town or people, while vicus meant a small, Romanized, self-governing area (Tarpin, 2002).
 It is easy to misunderstand these elements, particularly since vicus is now routinely misused to mean ‘extramural settlement’.
 So Ordovices described the social/administrative arrangement in a particular area, not necessarily an ethnic group or political unit.